hindu-comm/weblogs/manasataramgini/2021/11/2021-11-27_the-strange-case-of-the-apastamba-sprite.md

 but he could still lash out.
 That’s why I think you should deploy the Ḍāmara-prayoga solo so that I can perform a shielding prayoga for you.
 Yet, be warned it might break through; therefore, be ready with the Vīrabhadrāstra if it tries to attack you.”

+## The grAhin speaks
-Lootika then placed a neem stave on Yaśaśravas’s head and right away deployed the
+Lootika then placed a neem
+stave on Yaśaśravas’s head and right away deployed the
 Grahavādini-mantra:

-oṃ namo bhagavate mahākālarudrāya tripuravināśanakāraṇāya virūpākṣāya sarvabhūta-graha-vetālādhipataye rudrasyājñayā vada vada vada vada huṃ phaṭ svāhā ॥
+> oṃ namo bhagavate mahākālarudrāya tripura-vināśana-kāraṇāya virūpākṣāya sarva-bhūta-graha-vetālādhipataye rudrasyājñayā vada vada vada vada huṃ phaṭ svāhā ॥

 About 3 minutes into the prayoga, they noticed that Yashashravas was